 Shop owner, cutting him off: I don’t know what he said.
 But feel free to come back with him, and we’ll see what we can do.

 Red-faced, the sensei left, never to be seen again.
+He never again raised the topic with me either.

 Finally fed up with persistent back pain and swollen wrists, I traded it all in for motorbikes, peace, love, and Rastaman vibrations with their hazy fumes.

 Truth be told, I found the world of martial arts riddled with bullshit, posers, and fallacies.
-While it may look cool in photos and deadly in films, in reality it is much like Facebook: human flaws like posturing, insecurity, ego, envy, ambition, and bullying take centre stage.
+While it may look cool in photos and deadly in films, in reality it is much like Facebook where human flaws like posturing, insecurity, ego, envy, ambition, and bullying take centre stage.
 The core difference?
-Martial arts leave behind not just bruised egos, but broken bones and bodies crippled for life.
+Martial arts leave behind not just bruised egos, but also broken bones and bodies crippled for life.

 After all, judo in Japanese means “The Gentle Way.”